Import/Export Agent Salary

 Common Career Paths for Import/Export Agent

 Import & Export Agents might see a strong upturn in salary after transitioning into upper-level roles such as Import Manager, a seemingly popular career choice.
 People currently working in the latter position report a noticeably higher median income of $59K per year.
-When Import & Export Agents are ready for the next step in their careers, they often become Customs Brokers or Import & Export Analysts.
-Those roles pay an additional $6K and $8K, respectively.
+Import & Export Agents typically move into roles as Operations Managers or Import & Export Analysts, and those positions pay $17K more and $7K more, respectively.

 Popular Skills for Import/Export Agent

-Import & Export Agents report using a diverse set of skills on the job.
+Survey results suggest that Import & Export Agents put a wide range of professional skills to use.
 Most notably, skills in Import Compliance, Export Compliance, Customer Service, and Logistics are correlated to pay that is above average.
 Skills that are correlated to lower pay, on the other hand, include Microsoft Excel, Shipping, and Logistics.
 For most people, competency in Customer Service indicates knowledge of Export Compliance.

 Pay by Experience Level for Import/Export Agent